svenrdz/curlies/README.md

 * [tuples](/tests/ttuple.nim)
 * even [fungus ADTs](/tests/tfungus.nim)!

+Curlies behaviour differs based on the module where it is used.
+* for types declared in the *same module*, **all non-default** fields are enforced.
-For types imported from another module, only exported fields are enforced, unless of course they bring a default value.
-Otherwise, all non-default fields are enforced.
+* for types declared in *another module*, only **exported fields** are enforced, unless of course they bring a default value.

 ## Usage